 - the information can be in writing as opposed to having an employee appear

 - another suitably knowledgeable staff member can attend, or

 - the scheduled hearing date be changed to allow the original employee to attend.

-- When the NZPB issues a summons for a PS employee to attend a NZPB hearing, the NZPB is responsible for:
+- When the NZPB issues a summons for a corrections employee (other than Unit PCO or case manager) to attend a NZPB hearing, the NZPB is responsible for:

 - serving the summons on the nominated employee